Steve Donahue: Boston College

 On April 7, 2010, Boston College announced that Donahue had been hired as the head coach of its basketball program, replacing coach Al Skinner.
 Donahue led the Eagles to the second round of the NIT his first year.
 Donahue's second year was less successful, as the Eagles won only 9 games and lost to Harvard for the fourth year in a row.
 Donahue led the Eagles to a 16–17 season in his third year.
 Despite going 16–17, the Eagles lost to two top ten teams by one point.

 On February 19, 2014, Donahue achieved what is considered his biggest win at BC by beating #1-ranked Syracuse on the road in the Carrier Dome, 62–59 in overtime.
 The upset was one of the few bright spots of Donahue's fourth and final year, which saw the Eagles finish with an 8–24 record.

-On March 18, 2014, Boston College terminated Donahue.
+On March 18, 2014, Boston College fired Donahue.
 He compiled a 54–76 record in four seasons and failed to reach the NCAA tournament.

 Penn

 On March 16, 2015, Donahue was named the 20th head coach in Penn basketball history, replacing Jerome Allen.
 Donahue served as an assistant coach for the Quakers from 1990 to 2000.
 Following Donahue's hiring as head coach, Mike Krzyzewski, Duke University and USA National Team head coach, stated, "Steve Donahue is a terrific basketball coach, and is even more impressive off the court," adding, "This is truly an outstanding hire by the University of Pennsylvania."
 Penn's 2017–18 team won the 2018 Ivy League tournament qualifying for their 1st NCAA Tournament since 2007.
 As the 16th seed for the Midwest bracket of the 2018 NCAA tournament, they played number 1 seed Kansas.
 The Quakers jumped out to a 21–11 lead with 8:01 left in the 1st half.
 However, the Jayhawks finished the half on a 22–5 run taking a 33–26 lead into half-time.
 The Jayhawks never trailed again and outscored the Quakers 43–34 in the 2nd half, causing the Quakers to lose 60–76.

+On March 10, 2025, Donahue was fired after nine seasons at Penn.
+He compiled a 131–130 record with the program.

+Saint Joseph's

+On May 13, 2025, Donahue was hired by Saint Joseph's to be associate head coach under Billy Lange.
+On September 10, 2025, following Lange leaving the school to join the New York Knicks in a front office related role, Donahue was named the 16th head coach of the program.